mgaitan/pytest-portion/README.rst

 --------

-Suppose you have a big, slow test suite, but you can trigger several CI workers to run different portions of it, in a sake lazy/simple way to make it
+Suppose you have a big, slow test suite, but you can trigger several CI workers to run different portions of it, in a sake lazy/simple way to parallelize it.

 A basic, obvious way to do that is to explictily collect from different directories/modules